Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Glitter Dust

-    _**Prerequisite:** Level 3+ Rogue_
+    _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 1 Cordite charge(s)
-    :die-d6: **Damage:** None
-    :d20-save: **Save:** Dex.
-Save (No adt. effect on Success)

     On impact, forces targets within 20-foot :aoe-cube: Cube to make a :d20-save: Dexterity saving throw.
-On a failed save, creatures are covered with glitter dust, and any ttack roll made against them is made with :d20-adv: Advantage.
+On a failed save, creatures are covered with glitter dust, and any attack roll made against them is made with :d20-adv: Advantage.

     A creature can use its Action to scrape all these reflective particles off of it, ending the effects of this Explosive.